TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 15/Job 15.6.md

 ---

-Thine own mouth condemneth thee, and not I; Yea, thine own lips testify against thee.
+Your own mouth condemns you, and not I. Yes, your own lips testify against you.